Iran’s president orders country to suspend cooperation with UN nuclear watchdog IAEA

 DUBAI, United Arab Emirates — (AP) — Iran's president on Wednesday ordered the country to suspend its cooperation with the International Atomic Energy Agency after American and Israeli airstrikes hit its most-important nuclear facilities, likely further limiting inspectors' ability to track Tehran's program that had been enriching uranium to near weapons-grade levels.

-The order by President Masoud Pezeshkian, however, included no timetables or details about what that suspension would entail.
+The order by President Masoud Pezeshkian included no timetables or details about what that suspension would entail.
+Iranian Foreign Minister Abbas Araghchi signaled in a CBS News interview that Tehran still would be willing to continue negotiations with the United States.

+“I don’t think negotiations will restart as quickly as that,” Araghchi said, referring to Trump's comments that talks could start as early as this week.
+However, he added: “The doors of diplomacy will never slam shut.”

 Iran has limited IAEA inspections in the past as a pressure tactic in negotiating with the West — though as of right now Tehran has denied that there's any immediate plans to resume talks with the United States that had been upended by the 12-day Iran-Israel war.